 - the ability of the enterprise's customers or suppliers to switch to other enterprises.

-In line with the FCO's recent focus on digital markets, the German legislator has introduced additional criteria for the assessment of market power in multi-sided markets and networks.
-27 According to Section 18(3a) ARC, in particular, the following criteria must be taken into account when assessing a company's market position on multi-sided and network markets:
+Additional criteria for the assessment of market power in multi-sided markets and networks28 are provided in Section 18(3a) of the ARC.
+In particular, the following criteria must be taken into account when assessing a company's market position on multi-sided and network markets:

 - direct and indirect network effects;

 - the parallel use of more than one service (multi-homing) and the difficulties faced by users in switching services;

 - economies of scale in connection with network effects;